jodaf/quilvyn-phb35/README.md

 ### Usage

-Once the quilvyn-phb35 package is installed as described above, start Quilvyn and choose 'D&D v3.5' from the rule sets menu in the initial window.
+Once the quilvyn-phb35 package is installed as described above, start Quilvyn and check the box next to "D&D v3.5" from the rule sets menu in the initial window.